 The phrase “vertical farming” probably doesn’t need to be explained even though it’s quite new.
 But anyway, vertical farming refers to the practice of producing fruits and vegetables vertically, in stacked layers, perhaps on many floors inside a building, using artificial lights instead of the sun, and a whole range of relatively new technologies.

-The two main reasons why this type of farming, which is also known as indoor farming, it’s a much-discussed topic now is because:
+There are two main reasons why this type of farming – which is also known as indoor or urban farming – is a much-discussed topic now:

 - there are a number of startup companies emerging in the sector and attracting tens of millions of dollars in investment; and